-Neither IV thrombolysis nor Endovascular intervention is appropriate
+Neither IV thrombolysis nor endovascular intervention is appropriate

-Common exclusions for IV thrombolysis are time (duration > 4.5 hours) or specific contraindications to thrombolysis.
+Common exclusions for IV thrombolysis are time (duration > 4.5 hours) or specific contraindications to thrombolytic medications.

-Endovascular intervention exclusions include lack of large vessel occlusion on CTA or MRA, large area of infarction already present on the brain imaging study (ASPECTS score < 6).
-CTA/CTP or MRI/MRA may show large infarct core and small penumbra indicating that endovascular intervention will not be successful and may in fact be dangerous.
+Endovascular intervention exclusions include lack of large vessel occlusion on CTA or MRA, large area of infarction already present on the brain imaging study (ASPECTS score < 6), poor baseline modified Rankin Score (mRS) (≥ 3).
+CTA/CTP or MRI/MRA may show large infarct cores and small penumbra indicating that endovascular intervention might not be successful and may even, in fact, be dangerous.